Matchmaking API

 .Game Sessions

-, has a maximum amount of players, can be hidden (does not show in aLobby
+, a maximum player count, can be hidden (not shown in aLobby

-) or visible, can be closed (no one can join) or opened.
+) or visible, and can be closed (no one can join) or open.
 InPUN

 andPhoton Realtime